2004 Madrid train bombings

 After 21 months of investigation, judge Juan del Olmo tried Moroccan national Jamal Zougam, among several others, for his participation carrying out the attack.
-The September 2007 sentence established no known mastermind nor direct al-Qaeda link.
+Although claims were made that attacks were linked to al-Qaeda, investigations and probes conducted by Spanish officials did not find any links to al-Qaeda.
+Findings issued by the Spanish judiciary in September 2007 found 21 individuals guilty of participating in the attacks, while rejecting the involvement of an external mastermind or direct al-Qaeda links.

 Description

 During the peak of Madrid rush hour on the morning of Thursday, 11 March 2004, ten explosions occurred aboard four commuter trains (cercanías).
-The date, 11th of March, led to the popular abbreviation of the incident as "11-M".
+The date, 11 March, led to the abbreviation of the incident as "11-M".
 All the affected trains were traveling on the same line and in the same direction between Alcalá de Henares and the Atocha station in Madrid.
 It was later reported that thirteen improvised explosive devices (IEDs) had been placed on the trains.
 Bomb disposal teams (TEDAX) arriving at the scenes of the explosions detonated two of the remaining three IEDs in controlled explosions, but the third was not found until later in the evening, having been stored inadvertently with luggage taken from one of the trains.
 The following timeline of events comes from the judicial investigation.

 All four trains had departed the Alcalá de Henares station between 07:01 and 07:14.
 The explosions took place between 07:37 and 07:40, as described below (all times given are in local time CET, UTC +1):